What is Captive Insurance?

 How does a Captive fit into my Overall Financial Plan?

-The 2015 Protecting Americans against Tax Hikes (PATH) Act raised the annual 831(b) premium limit to $2.3m and also introduced new diversification requirements for 831(b) eligibility.
+The 2015 Protecting Americans against Tax Hikes (PATH) Act raised the annual 831(b) premium limit to $2.3m, currently adjusted to $2.4m, and also introduced new diversification requirements for 831(b) eligibility.
 These new rules were in part enacted to address potentially abusive captive arrangements focused exclusively on wealth transfer – estate planning objectives, rather than risk management and sound business purpose.
 A captive insurance company is not an estate planning tool.
 However, the establishment of a captive insurance company can complement your estate plan.
 Always consult with knowledgeable legal and professional advisors when considering ownership arrangements for your captive insurance company, to assure that the most appropriate structure is utilized to fit varying planning objectives.
 You should also meet with your existing or proposed captive management firm and your independent tax counsel to fully understand the new qualification tests for 831(b) arrangements contained in the PATH Act

 How can a Captive complement my Asset Protection Plan?